Rhodes City Guide

 Quick facts

-• The Medieval City of Rhodes is one of the best-preserved medieval settlements in Europe and a UNESCO World Heritage site.
+• The Medieval City of Rhodes is one of Europe's best-preserved fortified towns and a UNESCO World Heritage site.

 🏛️